dslabkowski/dslabkowski.github.io/_posts/2024-01-14-custom-shortucts-for-nodes.md

     - UE5
 ---

-When using blueprints, you have probably come across shortcuts such as `B + LMB` (place branch node) or `S + LMB` (squence node).
-What you might not know is that you can create such shortcuts yourself - for both the blueprint graph and the material graph.
+When working with blueprints, you've likely encountered handy shortcuts like `B + LMB` (place branch node) or `S + LMB` (sequence node).
+What you might not be aware of is the ability to customize your own shortcuts for both the blueprint graph and the material graph.

-As an example, we will use `Print String` with a shortcut of `R + LMB`.
-To add a shortcut, find the file [your engine installation dir]\Engine\Config\BaseEditorPerProjectUserSettings.ini and find the section [BlueprintSpawnNodes] for blueprint graph and [MaterialEditorSpawnNodes] for material graph.
+Let's take the example of setting a shortcut for the `Print String` node to `R + LMB`.
+To implement a shortcut, locate the file ```[your engine installation dir]\Engine\Config\BaseEditorPerProjectUserSettings.ini```, and navigate to the `[BlueprintSpawnNodes]` section for the blueprint graph or `[MaterialEditorSpawnNodes]` for the material graph.

-Syntax for the `Print String` node: `+Node=(Class=KismetSystemLibrary:PrintString Key=R Shift=false Ctrl=false Alt=false)`.
+For the Print String node, the syntax is as follows: ```+Node=(Class=KismetSystemLibrary:PrintString Key=R Shift=false Ctrl=false Alt=false)```.

-This way you can use a keyboard shortcut for any engine function/event.
+By following this approach, you can assign keyboard shortcuts to various *engine* functions and events.